emefff/IV2/README.md

 </p>

 The only way out with these calculators in solving such integrals is to write your own integration algorithms in user code, die-hard HP41c users might even write MCODE.
 In IVEE2, the above function can make use of RAM register nr.
 1 (of course it can be done with the stack too) when entering something like the following.
-The swares of 47, 88 and 117 are stored in flash registers 97, 98 and 99:
+The sqares of 47, 88 and 117 are stored in flash registers 97, 98 and 99:

 "1, STR, CLR, 1, RCR, 2, POW, 99, RCL, -, 1, RCR, 2, POW, 98, RCL, -, *, 1, RCR, 2, POW, 97, RCL, -, *, 1, RCR, *, 2, POW"

 To integrate this function place in on top of the PRG list and enter the limits on the stack: "128 N ENTER ENTER N FINT".